-If you or a member of staff has received a letter from the NHS advising that you/they are classed as high risk, they should not be leaving their own home until it is safe to do so (also known as shielding).
+Refer to Section 3 of the guidance as above.
+If you or a member of staff has received a letter from the NHS advising that you/they are classed as high risk, they should not be leaving their own home until it is safe to do so (also known as shielding) and are advised not to attend the setting.